Arcus Foundation: Grantmaking

-Great apes & gibbons
+Great apes and gibbons

-The foundation’s great apes and gibbons strategy funds projects that promote conservation of the world’s gorillas, chimpanzees, bonobos, orangutans, and gibbons in 24 ape-range landscapes in 19 countries in Africa and Asia, as well as in the U.S. and Kenya, where apes are cared for outside of their range.
+The foundation's great apes and gibbons strategy funds projects that promote conservation of the world's gorillas, chimpanzees, bonobos, orangutans, and gibbons in 24 ape-range landscapes in 19 countries in Africa and Asia, as well as in the U.S. and Kenya, where apes are cared for outside of their range.
 The foundation also funds projects that advocate strengthening international protection of great apes and sanctuaries.
 Arcus advocates increased recognition of the rights of great apes to live free of abuse, exploitation and private ownership.

 The Arcus Foundation funding provided to Save the Chimps in 2002 purchased the 190-acre Fort Pierce facility to house and rescue chimps de-acquisitioned by the U.S. Air Force and by entertainment companies.
 Arcus also provided a $3.7 million grant to Save the Chimps to purchase the lab and chimpanzees of Dr. Frederick Coulston.
 The foundation was also involved in the publication of Opening Doors: Carole Noon and Her Dream to Save the Chimps, a book about Carole Noon and her organization's efforts on behalf of apes.

 Arcus has also supported Jane Goodall's work around great ape conservation in eastern Democratic Republic of the Congo as well as that of Max Planck Institutes and others.
 The foundation started "Giving Day for Apes," a fundraising event hosted by Mighty Cause and now run by the Global Federation of Animal Sanctuaries to benefit great ape sanctuaries across Africa, Asia and North America.

 The foundation also supports the UN's Great Apes Survival Partnership (GRASP) and the International Union for Conservation of Nature (IUCN) to address threats to the survival of great apes.

 The foundation publishes a series of publications entitled "State of the Apes" which reviews threats, research and policy implications for apes.
 The publication was first introduced at the 2014 United Nations Environment Assembly in Kenya.